Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Introduction

+Bundle methods work well in practice \citep{borghetti2003lagrangian,emiel2010incremental,sagastizabal2012divide,van2014joint} and enjoy a robust global convergence theory: see \citet{oliveira2014bundle} for a comprehensive survey.
+In particular, relative to the number of {\em serious steps}, bundle methods converge linearly on convex objectives whose subdifferentials satisfy certain growth conditions away from the minimizer, as a consequence of a more general framework of \citet{robinson1999linear} and developed further in \citet{atenas2021unified}.\footnote{Two independent related works \citep{atenas2021unified,davis2022nearly} were announced recently.
+The first is a flexible, unified analysis of linearly convergent descent methods on weakly convex objectives, in particular covering the serious step sequence for bundle methods.
+A transparent analysis of Survey Descent in this framework is not immediately apparent; the original approach we present here is direct.
+The second announcement presents an interesting blackbox randomized first-order method that is nearly linear convergent with high probability.}

-However, relative to both null and serious steps, priors works analyzing the convergence of bundle methods (see, for example, \citet{kiwiel2000,du2017,diaz2021}) have only derived sublinear guarantees for global convergence---even when the objective is strongly convex.
-In contrast, we show in this paper that the Survey Descent iteration, at least in the case of a strongly convex, max-of-smooth function, achieves a \textit{local} linear convergence rate.
+However, relative to both null and serious steps, prior published literature \citep{kiwiel2000,du2017,diaz2021} have only derived sublinear convergence guarantees, even when the objective is strongly convex (although \citet{davis2022nearly} is a recent promising advance).
+Two recent works \citep{liang2021proximal,liang2021unified} unify and present optimal iteration complexities for proximal bundle methods, all of which converge sublinearly, even on strongly convex objectives.
+In contrast, we show in this paper that the Survey Descent iteration---at least in the case of strongly convex, max-of-smooth function objectives---achieves a \textit{local}, \textit{linear} convergence rate.

-Moreover, Survey Descent surveys and bundle method bundles serve different functional roles.
-Points queried during bundle method null steps serve only to update the objective model around the bundle method center.
-In Survey Descent, there is no center.
-Instead, a fixed-size survey of points is updated, simultaneously and cautiously, trying to mimic the steady progress of GD.
+Finally, we remark that Survey Descent surveys and bundle method bundles serve different functional roles.
+In bundle methods, null steps query points sequentially to improve the objective model around the center.
+In Survey Descent, there are neither auxiliary null steps nor a center.
+Instead, a fixed-size survey of points is cautiously updated \textit{in parallel} trying to mimic the steady progress of GD.